The Trauma Code: Heroes on Call: Development

 In 2022, Lee Nak-jun, also known by his pen name Hansanleega, an otolaryngologist, YouTuber and web novel writer, appeared as a guest on the February 7 episode of KBS Cool FM's Park Myung-soo's Radio Show.
 He stated that they already signed a contract for the drama rights of his web novel Trauma Center: Golden Hour and thought of Gong Yoo and Kim Nam-gil to star in the series.
-According to a SPOTV News report on September 15, the web novel has recently been decided to be made into a drama and was developed under the working title Severe Trauma Center: Golden Hour.
-The series is written by Choi Tae-kang, directed by Lee Do-yoon, and produced by Studio N and Mays Entertainment.In September 2025, Netflix renewed the series for a second and third season.
+In September 2024, the web novel has recently been decided to be made into a drama and was developed under the working title Severe Trauma Center: Golden Hour.
+The series is written by Choi Tae-kang, directed by Lee Do-yoon, and produced by Studio N and Mays Entertainment.

+In September 2025, it was reported that the second and third season of the series would have a simultaneous production but Netflix refuted it and stated that nothing has been confirmed.

+On July 31, 2026, Chu Young-woo, who attended the 5th Blue Dragon Series Awards as a presenter, stated that he was preparing for the next season of The Trauma Code: Heroes on Call, indicating that a follow-up season was being planned.

+Following controversy surrounding Ha Young, her potential departure from the subsequent seasons of The Trauma Code: Heroes on Call drew attention.
+On August 27, it was reported that Ha Young would remain in the series through the second and third seasons, but Netflix stated that the production of the subsequent seasons and casting were still under discussion and had not been confirmed.

 Casting

 In September 2022, Ju Ji-hoon was considered to be the lead actor of the series.
 In January 2023, Ju's agency Blitzway Studios confirmed that they received the offer and are reviewing it.
 In April 2023, Choo Young-woo has been cast and his agency, J,Wide-Company stated that he considered to appear.
 The cast lineup namely Ju, Choo, Yoon Kyung-ho, Ha Young, and Jung Jae-kwang were revealed in June 2023.